-This scale model presentation of Ste.
+This magnificent scale model presentation of Ste.
 Genevieve represents the historic community as it appeared about 1832, so as to include buildings of the colonial and early national periods.
 The historic streetscapes recreated in the model appear as they did at that time, including the surviving historic structures as we know them today.
 More importantly, modern intrusions have been removed and replaced by recreations of the historic structures lost over time.

 The interpretive goals of the exhibit are to present a full view of Ste.
 Genevieve at a given time to enable the visitor to see the community from a greater perspective and to visualize the relationship of outbuildings, gardens, and work areas to the main structures.
 It also provides the visitor with the ability to view the context in which the present historic buildings were originally constructed without the distraction of the modern structures.